Diamonds as the key to unravel the origin of Earth's water

 Long-term Implications

-The new results will be fundamental in pinpointing Earth's water origin, with long-term implications for understanding planet habitability.
-In a time when international space agencies are actively searching for potentially habitable planets and extra-terrestrial life, this new knowledge will be essential for understanding the geological and biological evolution of planets in our Solar System and beyond.
+The new results will be fundamental to pinpoint Earth's water origin, with long-term implications for understanding planet habitability.
+In a time when international space agencies are actively searching for potentially habitable planets and extra-terrestrial life, this new knowledge will be crucial for understanding the geological and biological evolution of planets in our Solar System and beyond.

 Financiële details & Tijdlijn